maxkdann/maxkdann.github.io/_tabs/books I've enjoyed.md

 ## 10 1/2 Lessons From Experience by Paul Marshall

 A pocket sized investment manual, this book was a great reminder of some of the larger themes in the investment landscape.

+## One Up On Wall Street by Peter Lynch

+THE BEST book to read for someone just starting out in investments.
+This books comes full of personal stories, explanations, and charts.
+Read the entire thing in a weekend.